italiangrid/storm/release-notes/StoRM-v1.11.12.md

     OpenJDK Runtime Environment (build 1.8.0_131-b11)
     OpenJDK 64-Bit Server VM (build 25.131-b11, mixed mode)

+Remove old java versions installed:

+    $ yum remove java-1.6.0-openjdk java-1.7.0-openjdk java-1.7.0-openjdk-devel

-You can configure the active JRE using update-alternatives:
+If you have a more complex deployment and you can't remove them, you can try to configure the active JRE using update-alternatives:

     $ update-alternatives --config java

-Try to remove, if there's no other dependencies, old java versions installed:

-    $ yum remove java-1.6.0-openjdk java-1.7.0-openjdk java-1.7.0-openjdk-devel

-Update the namespace schema (you should have a `.rpmnew` file on disk):

-    $ cd /etc/storm/backend-server
-    $ mv namespace-1.5.0.xsd namespace-1.5.0.xsd.rpmold
-    $ mv namespace-1.5.0.xsd.rpmnew namespace-1.5.0.xsd

 Relaunch YAIM configuration.
 Example: